Skip to main content

 Can I be off campus overnight?

 Yes!
-You simply have to sign out if you’ll be away overnight.
+You simply have to inform your RA if you’ll be away overnight.
 This is a safety measure; residence staff must know who’s in the building in case of an emergency.

 Can I bring my pet to residence?